edgamat/edgamat.github.io/_posts/2025/05/2025-05-11-TimeProvider-Dotnet8.md

 ### Writing Tests with the TimeProvider

-There are a couple ways to use the `TimeProvider` in your tests.
+There are a few ways to use the `TimeProvider` in your tests.
 First, you can create a fake instance with overloads on the methods required for your tests.

 For example, in my case I want to control the values provided each time the `GetUtcNow()` method is